raae/raae.codes/content/pages/index.md

 In 2019 I would like to get serious about speaking!

-I have spoken at several meetups and done two conference lightning talks in Oslo over the years, but I would like to get to become an international speaker and need practice.
-Lots of practice.
+I have spoken at several meetups and done two conference lightning talks in Oslo over the years.
+In 2014 I even did a full day workshop in _advanced search techniques_ for the Norwegian Tax Authorities.

-Things I could talk about include: Gatsby, React, @raae/gatsby-remark-oembed, Building MVPs in record time, web apps vs. native apps, structured content, the oembed protocol and more.
+Topics I have knowledge about include: Apps (both native, hybrid and web), the JAMStack (Gatsby - Netlify - Stripe), Creating an open source project, Building MVPs in record time, Structured content, Learning through side projects and the oEmbed protocol.

-I am having a hard time coming up with talk angles, so if you are in need of a talk on one of these topics [let med know](mailto://raae@raae.codes) and we could brainstorm together.
+If you need someone to give a talk or conduct a workshop on any of these topics [let me know](mailto://raae@raae.codes).

 - [Mobile Era 2017 Recording](https://vimeo.com/240808361)
 - [Smidigkonferansen 2013 Recording](https://vimeo.com/78634060)